Dana Lingelbach

 Background

-My name is Dana Lingelbach (she/her) and I am an Graduate Counsellor at Avery Therapy Centre.
-I was raised in Fort McMurray, a small city located in the wilderness of northern Alberta.
-Since then I have spent my time traversing western Canada and now call Vancouver, BC, home.
-I hold a Bachelor of Arts degree in Psychology from the University of Victoria, and I am in the process of obtaining a Masters of Arts in Counselling Psychology degree from Yorkville University.
+My name is Dana Lingelbach (she/her), and I am a Registered Clinical Counsellor at Avery Therapy Centre.
+I was raised in Fort McMurray, a small city in the wilderness of northern Alberta, and have spent much of my life living, working, and exploring throughout western Canada.
+I now call Squamish, BC home.
+I hold a Bachelor of Arts in Psychology from the University of Victoria and a Master of Arts in Counselling Psychology from Yorkville University.

 Therapeutic Approach